manuGMG/minimal/README.md

         ]
     }

 Cogs can be added by copying them to the `cogs` folder and then loading them from Discord.
-For example, the music cog can be added by moving it from `minimal-cogs` to `minimal/cogs`, and then by running this command from Discord:
+For example, the music cog can be added by running this Discord command:

-    min cog load music
+    min cog load examples.music

 Cogs can also be reloaded, unloaded and listed.